 - Filter Wheel Closed data

-Updated in May 2016 by the EPIC Background Working Group the stacked collections of Filter Wheel Closed (FWC) data are available for the MOS and pn cameras.
+Updated in May 2017 the stacked collections of Filter Wheel Closed (FWC) data are available for the MOS and pn cameras.

 - Exospheric solar wind charge exchange affected observations